Green Day: Rock Band Tracks Will Be Exportable

 God, what a lonely-looking stand they had this game set up on.
 Look at that.
 Really?

-When it comes down to brass tacks, at least to me, and go together like peanut butter and chitin.
+When it comes down to brass tacks, at least to me, Rock Band and LEGO go together like peanut butter and chitin.
 After being revealed to discerning eyes during Dan Teasdale’s GDC talk, the game has garnered some attention from puzzled, clueless journos like myself.
 LEGO Rock Band is a game for the little’uns, principally, tooled to a younger age demographic and given a fresh coat of paint to keep the drooling cretins jamming away on modern pop hits.
 So if you’re coming in looking for some Pantera, you’ll be disappointed.
 But I digress.

 Hit the jump for some impressions of LEGO: Rock Band.